Skip to main content

 Pulido Valente Science Award for research into immunity against malaria

-The protective mechanism now discovered by Bahtiyar Yilmaz could be induced through a vaccine, which prompts the immune system to produce high levels of those antibodies.
-Tests carried out on mice demonstrated that this could be a way to develop an effective vaccine to combat the spread of malaria and thus save many lives.
+The protective mechanism now discovered by Bahtiyar Yilmaz could be induced through a vaccine, which would cause the immune system to produce high levels of these antibodies.
+Tests carried out on mice have shown that this could be a way to develop an effective vaccine to combat the spread of malaria and thus save many lives.

-The team, led by Miguel Soares, observed the presence of low levels of these antibodies in children under five years old, which increase in adulthood.
-For scientists, this may be the reason why children living in regions where the disease is endemic are more predisposed to infection.
+The team, led by Miguel Soares, observed low levels of these antibodies in children under five years of age, which increase in adulthood.
+For scientists, this may be the reason why children living in regions where the disease is endemic are more prone to infection.

-Bahtiyar Yilmaz is a former student of the Gulbenkian Institute of Science's PhD program in Miguel Soares' laboratory .
-The award-winning study was co-authored by: Sílvia Portugal, Tuan M. Tran, Raffaella Gozzelino, Susana Ramos, Joana Gomes, Ana Regalado, Peter J. Cowan, Anthony J. F. d'Apice, Anita S. Chong, Ogobara K. Doumbo, Boubacar Traore, Peter D. Crompton, Henrique Silveira and Miguel P. Soares.
+Bahtiyar Yilmaz is a former student of the Gulbenkian Institute of Science doctoral program in Miguel Soares' laboratory.
+The co-authors of the award-winning study were: Sílvia Portugal, Tuan M. Tran, Raffaella Gozzelino, Susana Ramos, Joana Gomes, Ana Regalado, Peter J. Cowan, Anthony J. F. d'Apice, Anita S. Chong, Ogobara K. Doumbo, Boubacar Traore, Peter D. Crompton, Henrique Silveira, and Miguel P. Soares.

 (Image credits: Catarina Júlio, IGC)